HomeGrand SlamsWimbledonHow Wimbledon's Grass Courts Affect Playing Style

 The Bottom Line

 Wimbledon’s grass is not simply a surface.
-It is a set of physical conditions that systematically favors certain players, rewards certain technical choices, and punishes others — and it changed significantly in 2002 in ways that reshaped the entire tactical landscape of the tournament without most spectators ever knowing.
+It is a set of physical conditions that systematically favours certain players, rewards certain technical choices, and punishes others — and it changed significantly in 2001 in ways that reshaped the entire tactical landscape of the tournament without most spectators ever knowing.

 The ball bounces low and fast.
 The serve dominates.
 Topspin is partially disarmed.
 Movement requires caution and balance rather than the sliding abandon of clay.
 The courts deteriorate through the fortnight.
 And all of it combines to produce a two-week tournament that plays unlike anything else in tennis — as it has, in one form or another, since 1877.